-- (iv) A portion of the estimated total depreciated cost calculated in paragraph (iii) shall then be allocated to each of the other major components (ie excluding the most significant component identified above) to determine their depreciated cost.
+- A portion of the estimated total depreciated cost calculated in paragraph (iii) shall then be allocated to each of the other major components (ie excluding the most significant component identified above) to determine their depreciated cost.
 The allocation should be made on a reasonable and consistent basis.
-For example, a possible basis of allocation is to multiply the current cost to replace the component by the ratio of its remaining useful life to the expected useful life of a replacement component. - (v) Any amount of the total depreciated cost not allocated under paragraph (iv) shall be allocated to the most significant component of the investment property. - (d) Compound financial instruments
+For example, a possible basis of allocation is to multiply the current cost to replace the component by the ratio of its remaining useful life to the expected useful life of a replacement component. - Any amount of the total depreciated cost not allocated under paragraph (iv) shall be allocated to the most significant component of the investment - Compound financial instruments (d)

 Paragraph 17.11 requires a micro-entity to split a compound financial instrument into its liability and equity components at the date of issue.
-A firsttime adopter need not separate those two components if the liability component is not outstanding at the date of transition to this FRS.
+A first-time adopter need not separate those two components if the liability component is not outstanding at the date of transition to this FRS.